DTJF/libpruio/src/doc/_3_pins.md

 | output | 0        | 3V3        | max.
 6 mA                 |
 |  input | 0 to 0V8 | 1V8 to 3V3 | undefined from 0V8 to 1V8 |

+\note Two CPU balls are connected to the JTag header, which is designed
+      to operate at 5V.
+You can use RXD (`JT_04`) as 5V tolerant input (GPIO or CAP) or TXD (`JT_05`) as 5V output (GPIO, PWM or TIMER).

 Two of the Beaglebone header pins are connected to multiple CPU balls.
-Those are P9_41 and P9_42.
+Those are pins `P9_41` and `P9_42`.
 When changing the pinmuxing of any of the related CPU balls, it must be ensured that the second CPU ball doesn't operate in a contrary output state.
-Therefor the universal device tree overlay libpruio-00A0.dtbo (and all overlays generated by the tools dts_custom.bas and dts_universal.bas) always configures two CPU balls for those pins at once.
-First, the unused CPU ball gets set in a GPIO input mode (without resistor) and then the other ball gets set accordingly.
+Therefor the universal device tree overlay `libpruio-00A0.dtbo` (and all overlays generated by the tools `dts_custom.bas` and `dts_universal.bas`) always configures two CPU balls for those pins at once.
+First, the unused CPU ball gets set in GPIO input mode (without resistor) and then the other ball gets set accordingly.

-Some pins are used to control the boot sequence and mustn't be connected at boot-time.
+Some pins are used to control the boot sequence and mustn't be connected at boot-time, find details in \BbbRef{6.7}.

-Depending on the pin mode the pin can act either as input or output pin.
-Here's the strategy to fetch digital input (after calling the constructor PruIo::PruIo() )
+Depending on the pin mode any pin can act either as input or output pin.
+Here's the sequence to fetch digital input (after calling the constructor PruIo::PruIo() )

 - configure the pin by the related function (GpioUdt::config(),